GiladVaknin/pre-course-2021-final-boilerplate/README.md

 ## Bonuses and features

-- Navbar with options to contact me.
+- Navbar with options to contact me.(link to my facebook and gitHub accounts and an option to send me an email).
 - Help button with explanation of all of the buttons in the web.
 - Remove-All button
 - Delete a todo